othim/nn_mwpc/README.md

 ### Compiling and Installing Python Module

-1. Install the conda environment that is defined in the file `environment.yml` by runing the commands
+1. Install and activate the conda environment that is defined in the file `environment.yml` by runing the commands
 - `conda env-create -f environment.yml`
 - `conda activate nn-mwpc-env`

-2. Make sure that you made the steps 1. and 2. under setup so that the makefile is setup correctly.
+2. Make sure that you made the steps 1-3 under Setup so that the makefile is setup correctly.
     - Run `$ bash install.sh`, which is a shell script that will compile the C++ code to a `.so` file and then makeing it into a python module with the use of pybind11.
-    - If you run `$ conda list` you should find a module named `nn-mwpc`
+    - If you run `$ conda list` you should find a module named `nn-mwpc`.

-Then it is just to import it by 'import nn_mwpc' in python.
-Note that the library is sensitive to the python version used so make sure you are in the conda environment nn-mwpc-env.

-There is not so much documentation on the python interface.
-I recomend that one opens the interface files 'src/cpp_src/pybind_interfac.h and src/cpp_src/pybind_interface.cpp' and read the comments.
-There is also a file in this directory: 'module_test.py' that tests the library that you could run after 'bash install.sh' to make sure that everything loads and runs fine.
-The code and comments in 'module_test.py' should give some guidance how to use the code by providing some examples.

 # Testing the code
+If everything is correct, all test should pass with no exceptions.
+If you are using the python module make sure that you run both the test of the C++ code and the python module.

-## Automated
+## C++ code

-There is some autometed tests that are currently implemented.
-These can be run by running bash run_tests.sh' in this directory.
-The bash file will call ./obs with different arguments to test different things.
-Note that it is likely that some tests at the phase shift level will be marked as not passed.
-This can be convention dependent.
-There are currently come coupled channels that will not pass, but if you run './obs phase not_test' and look at the ouput you see that the code is indeed correct.
+- To run test on C++ code, run `$ bash run_test.sh`.
+This will do a bunch of tests both with the Nijmegen potential and LO WPC potential.
+It will take a few minutes for these tests to run.

-## Non-Automated
+## Python module

+- Make sure that you have installed the python module

+- Go to the directory run `$ python3 python_module/run_tests_on_module.py`

+## (Non-automated tests - this can be skipped)

 In the file compute_observable.cpp there are some different functionalities acessed by giving different command line arguments.
 If you have compiled with